 Over the years I have owned several blenders.
 I know that I have owned at least 4 of them over the past 18 years.
-A blender can be a handy tool, however, the blenders I have owned have never lived up to my expectations.
-Two or the 4 I have owned died when the motor burned up.
+A blender can be a handy tool to amke things like this go man-go smoothie.
+However, the blenders I have owned have never lived up to my expectations.
+Two or the four I have owned died when the motor burned up.
 The two main things I use my blender for is making smoothies and German pancakes.

 When I received a request from Blendtec for a review, it was a dream come true.
 I would finally be able to give the blender that I have wanted a try.
 I decided to test it out with a smoothie recipe and decided to try one from the recipe book provided with the Blendtec blender (recipe is included below).

 It produced a smoothie just as I had expected.
 This is the thickest smoothie I had ever been able to make at home.
 There we no hunks or chunks of anything left in my blender.
 It was just like the ones in the smoothie shops I love to visit.

 So far I have only tested this blender on smoothies, but I am excited to try all of the other amazing things you can do with the Blendtec blender like: